 - The value of the investment is approximately EUR 200 million.

 - The new sawmill will employ around 100 people directly and around 500 people across its direct value chain.
 The sawmill’s employment impact during the construction phase is estimated at 1,500 person-years.

 - The new sawmill will produce around 750,000 cubic metres of pine sawn timber per year.

 - Annual use of logs sourced in Finland is estimated at 1.5 million cubic metres.

-- Production is set to begin at the sawmill during the third quarter of 2022.
+- Production begins during the third quarter of 2022.

 The synergies between the integrated sawmill and the pulp mill will be used in power generation, side-stream utilisation, logistics and services.

 The environmental impact of the sawmill will be minimised, and, for example, noise management has been taken into consideration starting in the design stage, both in construction and in the selection of equipment and machinery.